Queerick Infant Swing Recall | 2025 Latest Updates

 Start My Free Case Review

-The Queerick Infant Swing lawsuit centers on allegations that the product poses significant safety risks, including suffocation and serious injury.
+The Queerick Infant Swing legal claims center on allegations that the product poses significant safety risks, including suffocation and serious injury.

 The U.S. Consumer Product Safety Commission (CPSC) issued a warning on May 15, 2025, advising consumers to immediately stop using the swings due to multiple federal safety violations.